baldpixels/DataLith/README.md

 # DataLith #
+* A web-scraper game.
-* The DataLith project uses the AngularJS framework to provide a web application frontend interface and the flask python framework to provide the backend functionality.
+* DataLith uses the AngularJS framework to provide a web application frontend interface and the flask python framework to provide the backend functionality.
 * The site can be found at: ec2-18-219-217-158.us-east-2.compute.amazonaws.com:4000/ or 18.219.217.158:4000

 ### Tools  ###